BildauDigital/Coding-Challenge-FullStack/README.md

 ### Notes

-- Please don't spend more than 3 hours on this
 - Use vanilla PHP for the the backend part
 - Use React or another modern frontend framework
 - Utilize some kind of caching method, preferribly APCu